 Obsessive-Compulsive Disorder

 Obsessive-compulsive disorder (OCD) is recognized as a prevalent and persistent neuropsychiatric condition, impacting an estimated 2% to 3% of individuals worldwide (de Mathis et al., 2013).
-Up to half of adult patients with OCD indicate that their disease began in childhood or adolescence, and its prevalence rate in these years is between 1 and 4% (Douglass et al., 1995; Rasmussen & Eisen, 1990).
+Almost half of adult patients with OCD report symptom onset during childhood or adolescence, with prevalence rates in these age groups ranging from 1% to 4% (Douglass et al., 1995; Rasmussen & Eisen, 1990).
 The is characterized by the presence of compulsions – ritualized behavioral or mental acts, and obsessions – intrusive and unwanted thoughts and worries (Karno et al., 1988).
 OCD is unique among mental illnesses in that it exhibits both externalizing and internalizing symptom domains (Guzick et al., 2019).
-Externalizing symptoms, like compulsivity and repetitive actions, are often outwardly disruptive and are associated with dysfunctions in circuits that govern motor behaviors and reward processing.
-In contrast, internalizing symptoms, including anxiety and obsessions, often lead to avoidance and withdrawal, and can be closely associated to dysregulation within certain circuits involved in fear response and emotion regulation (Achenbach, 2009; Shephard et al., 2021).
-Understanding OCD within the dual framework of internalizing and externalizing enhances our grasp of the complexity of its clinical presentation and can informs more effective therapeutic strategies.
+Externalizing symptoms, like compulsivity and repetitive actions, are often outwardly disruptive, while internalizing symptoms, including anxiety and obsessions, often lead to avoidance and withdrawal (Achenbach, 2009; Shephard et al., 2021).
+Understanding OCD within a dual framework of internalizing and externalizing symptoms enhances our grasp of its clinical complexity and can inform more effective therapeutic strategies.
 This framework is therapeutically beneficial and supported by empirical research (Kessler et al., 2011; Slade & Watson, 2006).

 Neurobiology of OCD

 Advances in neuroimaging, particularly magnetic resonance imaging (MRI), have elucidated the brain's role in OCD (de Wit et al., 2014; Hu et al., 2017; Picó-Pérez et al., 2020).
 OCD is a clinically and etiologically highly heterogeneous disorder, characterized by various overlapping symptom dimensions (Bragdon & Coles, 2017).
-The cortico-striato-thalamo-cortical (CSTC model is the most widely accepted explanation for the neurobiological underpinnings of OCD, describing the disorder as a dysfunction within the CSTC circuit (Graybiel & Rauch, 2000; van den Heuvel et al., 2016).
+The cortico-striato-thalamo-cortical (CSTC) model is the most widely accepted explanation for the neurobiological underpinnings of OCD, describing the disorder as a dysfunction within the CSTC circuit (Graybiel & Rauch, 2000; van den Heuvel et al., 2016).
 The CSTC consists of the thalamus, basal ganglia, anterior cingulate cortex, and orbitofrontal cortex (OFC) (Brennan & Rauch, 2017).
 Primarily, the CSTC model attributes compulsive behaviors as failures in inhibitory control, where these distinct neural pathways struggle to suppress unwanted thoughts and actions effectively.

-Building upon the CSTC model, a more recent neurocircuit-based approach has developed to account for diverse symptom profiles observed in OCD (Shephard et al., 2021).
+Building upon the CSTC model, a more recent neurocircuit-based approach has been developed to account for the diverse symptom profiles observed in OCD (Shephard et al., 2021).
 This expanded model incorporates additional circuits between regions involved in emotion regulation, habit formation, sensory processing, and reward sensitivity.
-As illustrated in figure 1, the framework described by van den Heuvel et al. (2016) describes OCD as dysfunction within five circuits.
-OCD symptoms are mediated by partially distinct neural systems (van den Heuvel et al., 2009).
-Each circuit is associated to a specific symptom dimension.
+As illustrated in figure 1, this framework by van den Heuvel et al. (2016) describes OCD as dysfunction within five circuits, where OCD symptoms are mediated by partially distinct neural systems (van den Heuvel et al., 2009).
 Although each circuit is described as associated to a particular symptom dimension relevant to OCD, it is important to recognize their interconnected nature rather than viewing them in isolation.
-These circuits offer a more nuanced understanding of how diverse OCD symptoms manifest, highlighting the complexity of interactions between multiple brain regions.
-This model is especially relevant for adolescents because their brains are still developing, particularly in areas like the prefrontal cortex, which governs impulse control and emotional regulation (B. j.
+These circuits offer a more nuanced understanding of how OCD symptoms manifest, highlighting the complexity of interactions between multiple brain regions.
+This model is especially relevant for adolescents because their brains are still developing, particularly the prefrontal cortex, which governs impulse control and emotional regulation (B. j.
 Casey et al., 2008).